UPPMAX/programming_formalisms_intro/doc/SDLC_models.md

-Software Development Lifecycle (SDLC) models
+# Software Development Lifecycle (SDLC) models

-Let's put detailed content here
+## Let's put detailed content here

+and here it is